frankstevens1/china_devprojects_poverty/README.md

 ## Contents

 ## Introduction
-A rapidly expanding aid programme has positioned China amongst the largest international development financiers, has been met with significant international attention.
-As Chinese engagement with low- and middle income countries intensifies, so does criticism of China's development practices.

 ## Data:
-The dataset used in the analysis was created by merging variables from the followinng datasources:
+The dataset used in the analysis was created by merging variables from the following datasources:
-* [AidData's Geocoded Global Chinese Official Finance Dataset](https://www.aiddata.org/data/geocoded-chinese-global-official-finance-dataset): tracks global Chinese development projects between 2000-2014
+* [AidData's Geocoded Global Chinese Official Finance Dataset](https://www.aiddata.org/data/geocoded-chinese-global-official-finance-dataset) - *tracking global Chinese development projects committed between 2000-2014*
   1. Number of projects per sub-national region by CRS sector & flow type (count variable)
   2. Presence of a project per sub-national region by CRS sector & flow type (bianry variables)
   3. Region's probability of receiving a project (fraction of years a region received a project over the total period tracked)